mkazuyuki/expether/ExpEther-QSG.md

 3. Install EE Manager

-	Edit configuration file of eemcli.py ( /opt/nec/eem/eemcli/eemcli.conf ) to make it access to FIP where EE Manager runs.
-	On all servers, change the line in the file from
+	On all servers, edit configuration file for eemcli.py ( /opt/nec/eem/eemcli/eemcli.conf ) to make it access to FIP where EE Manager runs.
+For this purpose, change the line in the file from

 		server_ip=127.0.0.1